 Parent’s Ultimate Guide to Central Florida Zoo Homeschool Classes

-Being outdoors and in nature has many benefits on children physically, mentally and emotionally.
+Being outdoors and in nature has many benefits on children physically, mentally, and emotionally.
 Studies have proven that time in nature isn’t just a desire for some children but a necessity for all children according to this Harvard Health blog article.
-Of course, for you parents who homeschool like me, we know this without needing studies to tell us because we see it before our eyes every day.
+Of course, you parents who homeschool like me, we know this without needing studies to tell us because we see it before our eyes every day.

 Maximize the power of nature and learning by enrolling in one of the Homeschool Programs at Central Florida Zoo & Botanical Gardens.
 We’re sharing our firsthand experiences and tips!